 This picture was shot by a sweet young photographer at an Open Mic event in 2012.
 She spotted the flowers I was holding.
 Photographs were aplenty and at that time, so were open mics.
 But flowers?

 I know it’s a weird thing to carry a flower in your hand just because.
-Most people assume that a woman with a flower has been gifted that by a man (everyone at the venue cooed over how romantic he must be, noting the engagement ring on my finger as well — also visible in the picture).
+Most people assume that a woman with flowers has been gifted them by a man (everyone at the venue cooed over how romantic he must be, noting the engagement ring on my finger as well — also visible in the picture).
 And of course, it’s an odd accessory to bring into a bar.
-But that night, this flower held my hand and my hope like no lover, boyfriend or friend ever has.
+But that night, the flowers held my hand and my hope like no lover, boyfriend or friend ever has.

 So when Iza Viola smiled at me and lifted her camera, I held out the flower to her.
 Always make room for the flowers.